ikelaiah/free-pascal-and-lazarus-cookbook/docs/docs/external-systems/parsing-json.md

     The snippet below is based on a fine tutorial by [Marcus Fernström](https://medium.com/@marcusfernstrm/freepascal-and-json-337c04cad489).

-    Watch the detailed explanation by Marcus here; [Learn how to consume JSON data in Free Pascal](https://www.youtube.com/watch?v=Gy-OcEPgTHg)
+    Watch the detailed explanation by Marcus on YouTube; [Learn how to consume JSON data in Free Pascal](https://www.youtube.com/watch?v=Gy-OcEPgTHg)

 Here is an example on making a GET request of JSON data and displaying it on console.